mamadyonline/mamadyonline.github.io-src/content/2018/inspirational-quotes.md

 Stephen Covey is the mastermind behind the great book **The 7 habits of highly effective people** where he sheds some lights on how to be productive.

 * Don't fail to understand the problem with the right perspective.
-* Don't get into discussion before understanding what it is the subject.
+* Don't get into discussion before understanding what is the subject.
 Question others' perspective
 * It will save you a relationship, a respect, various troubles.
 * Never fail to see a problem through the right lens.